Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 * ``pyomo.addons`` – For mostly stable, supported extensions that build on the Pyomo core.
-These packages are maintained by dedicated contributors, follow Pyomo's coding and testing standards, and adhere to the same deprecation policies as the rest of the codebase.
+These packages are maintained by dedicated contributors, follow Pyomo's coding and testing standards, and adhere to the same backwards compatibility and deprecation policies as the rest of the codebase.

 * ``pyomo.devel`` – For experimental or rapidly evolving
   contributions.
 These modules serve as early experimentation for research ideas,